gvwilson/thirdbit/src/fiction/iffy/index.md

 five times the length of the *Guinevere*.
 "Last of the UN Emergency Authority fleet, and part of why Australia and Brazil keep their distance.
-And that minitank on the pier isn't just for show either," he added with a second nod toward the hulking bot.
+That minitank on the pier isn't just for show either," he added with a second nod toward the hulking bot.
 "See its treads?
 They've been reinforced for urban work."
 He looked past Iffy as Aunt Naggie came on deck to put her arm around Iffy's shoulders and give her foster daughter a wordless squeeze of reassurance.
-"I'm sorry for all this."
+"I'm sorry about what happened," he repeated.

 Aunt Naggie shrugged.
 "Be sorrier if we were dead."